ddev/ddev/docs/content/users/quickstart.md

         add the following snippet to your wp-config.php, near the bottom of the file and before the include of wp-settings.php:

-        // Include for ddev-managed settings in wp-config-ddev.php.
+        // Include for DDEV-managed settings in wp-config-ddev.php.
         $ddev_settings = dirname(__FILE__) . '/wp-config-ddev.php';
         if (is_readable($ddev_settings) && !defined('DB_USER')) {
           require_once($ddev_settings);